 Don’t draft kickers and defenses until very late.
 They are your lowest scoring positions, and 30-40 fantasy points can separate the top from the middle tier, which isn’t a huge drop off.
 You can also look to stream on a week to week basis and play more the matchups there.

-This is a passing league, and therefor quarterbacks are your highest scorers.
-Outside of insane years like Michael Thomas and Christian McCaffrey, most of the year end scorers will be quarterbacks.
+This is a passing league, and therefore quarterbacks are your highest scorers.
+Outside of insane years like Michael Thomas and Christian McCaffrey have had, most of the year end scorers will be quarterbacks.
 They have the most volume of any position, where they have 35+ chances a game to put up fantasy points.
 Wide receivers and tight ends can range from 5-15 touches a game.
 Running backs truly need double-digit touches to have any sort of real impact.
 Wide receivers come in second, then running back, and finally tight end.

 Do I Worry About Bye Weeks?